• Skip to primary navigation

 As soon as they come out of the oven, pour the orange glaze over the top so it can make its way into every nook and cranny of each roll.

-• What kind of a baking pan should I use for baking these pastries?
+What kind of baking pan should I use for orange breakfast crescent rolls?

 I use a rimmed baking sheet when making these pastries as breakfast crescents.